Top 3 sightseeing spots along the Tokyo Bay coast

 DiverCity Tokyo Plaza

-DiverCity Tokyo Plaza has amusements such as HLNA SKYGARDEN (SKATEPARK), where you can enjoy skateboarding in a spacious space overlooking the sea, and Round One, which is renowned for its bowling and sports facilities, so everyone, including children, can have fun all day long.
+DiverCity Tokyo Plaza offers a variety of amusement facilities, including HLNA SKYGARDEN (SKATEPARK), where you can enjoy skateboarding in a spacious area overlooking the sea, and Round One, which is well-known for its bowling and Spocha (sports complex).
+You can enjoy yourself all day long, including with children.

-The life-size Gundam statue in Festival Plaza ended its display on March 5, 2017.
-Gundam Front Tokyo (7th floor) will also be open until April 5.
-Gundam fans who want to go again or haven't been yet should hurry.
+Please note that the life-size Gundam statue in Festival Square was removed from display on March 5, 2017.
+Gundam Front Tokyo (7F) will also be open until April 5th.
+Gundam fans who want to go one more time or who haven't been yet should go soon.

 INFORMATION